You must be on the electoral register to vote in an election or referendum.

 - online directory firms to help users of the websites find people such as when reuniting friends and families

 - organisations tracing and identifying beneficiaries of wills, pensions and insurance policies

 - private sector firms to verify details of job applications

 Opting out of the open register

 Your name and address will be included in the open register unless you ask for them to be removed.
 Removing your details from the open register does not affect your right to vote.

 You can ask for your details to be removed from the open register

 In order to vote your name must be included on the electoral register or 'register of electors'.

-The full register is available for inspection, to find out if you are on the electoral register or for more information email electoral information or phone Elections helpline 0300 123 5016.
+The full register is available for inspection.
+To find out if you are on the electoral register email electoral information or phone Elections helpline 0300 123 5016.